 2. CLIL: most teachers are familiar with this acronym that means Content and Language Integrated Learning.
 It’s been around for some time now.
 It only means that language should be taught within a specific context, as a means to an end, rather than as a metalinguistic process.
 Learners acquire a second language more effectively if they come across real or contextualized uses of it: in a text, a listening passage or a video clip, for example, so they can concentrate on the message as much as on the medium.
 The length of exposure to the topic may vary: the longer the better.
 This means that if you teach, for example, history or math in English for a whole term, the learners might develop a better grasp of the language than if you had used fragments or decontextualized sentences to focus only on the language itself.
 Art, therefore, lends itself perfectly to the job, as it provides a wonderful canvas (pun intended) to design innumerable language activities on.

-3. Emotions: Krashen, the linguist, warned us against psychological barriers that, when up, prevent the linguistic input from reaching our innate language development mechanism, hindering development.
+3. Emotions: Krashen, the linguist, warned us against psychological barriers that, when up, prevent the linguistic input from reaching our innate language acquisition device.
 The classroom environment must be as free as possible of pressures and inhibiting factors to be more conducive to learning.
 Art can be a great help in creating this atmosphere of calm and relaxation learners need to internalize input.
 But it also keeps them alert, due to its positively emotional impact, which is also a necessary condition for language acquisition.
 Besides, beauty makes the language more memorable.

 5. Personalization: learning is all about personalization.
 People have individual learning paces, varied kinds of intelligences, diverse learning styles and interests.
 Art and its many manifestations allow for different meanings and interpretations.
 The same work of art fosters different reactions and emotions in different people.
 Teachers can tap into this.
 Allowing open-ended responses to a speaking or writing activity based on a painting makes for solid and effective methodology.